The rectus femoris is one of the quadriceps muscles of the anterior compartment of the thigh.

-Insertion: Base of patella (then joins patella ligament to attach to tibial tuberosity)
+- Base of Patella (then joins patella ligament to insert on the tibial tuberosity)